As an Amazon Associate, we earn from qualifying purchases (at no extra cost to you). See our disclaimer page for more information.

 First, this light is inescapable, even more so now that we use devices a lot.
 Second, it has been linked to eye fatigue as it has a short yet high energy wavelength, which ranges from 380nm to 500nm.

 These had led companies to create special eyeglasses to offset the side effects of this light.
-Those glasses are known as blue light blocking glasses, depending on their purpose, branding, or designs; they are also called computer or gaming glasses.
+Those glasses are known as blue light blocking (clip-on) glasses, depending on their purpose, branding, or designs; they are also called computer or gaming glasses.

 That’s not the only way this light adversely affects our health.
 Research also suggests that blue light disrupts melatonin regulation in the body.